 The Rights Respecting Schools Award (RRSA) is based on the United Nations Charter of the Rights of the Child (UNCRC).
-In 2018, Stanford achieved the Bronze achievement of the RRSA, to show that we had made steps to be initially aware of the UNCRC.
+In 2018, we achieved the Bronze achievement of the RRSA, to show that we had made steps to be initially aware of the UNCRC.
 We are in the process of following our action plan from which we hope to achieve a Silver accreditation.
 We will keep this part of the website update with any projects and activities we complete that are linked to children's rights.

 Every year we set up a new class charter, where the pupils think about the rights that we all have access to and how we can help respect these rights as a class unit.
 We use the UNCRC to help us make class charters that we can refer to throughout the year.